 You need to talk to your doctor or pharmacist before starting treatment with duloxetine if any of the following apply to you:

-- you have eye problems, such as certain kinds of glaucoma (increased pressure in the eye)
+- you have eye problems, such as glaucoma (increased pressure in the eye)

 - you have low sodium levels in your blood, seen in tests (hyponatremia)